Melatonin & Weight Gain: Is There a Connection? Here's the Research We Found

 The Bottom Line

 Melatonin deficiency can cause weight gain.
 Luckily, there are plenty of ways to boost your melatonin levels naturally.
-From getting sun exposure first thing in the morning to changing your evening eating habits to supplementing with Collagen PM 30 minutes before bed.
+From getting sun exposure first thing in the morning to changing your evening eating habits.
 You’ll be off to dreamland—and a weight you feel great about—in no time.

 Frequently Asked Questions